GENERAL INFORMATION about UK tax terms and rules

 HMRC stands for Her Majesty’s Revenue and Customs.
 They deal with all your taxes as an employee and/or a self-employed person, also state benefits and pensions.

-You can choose another year end for your own accounts that’s more suitable for you, though many people choose 31 March to match the tax period.
+You can choose any accounts year end for your own business that’s suitable for you, though many people choose 31 March to match the tax period.

-The accounting year that will be included in any tax year is the one that ends during that period i.e.
+Matching the accounting year to a tax year?
+It will be the one that ends during that period i.e.

-Your GROSS income is the amount you earn before anything is deducted – e.g. expenses, pension contributions, salary deductions deductions, income tax.
+Your GROSS income is the amount you earn before anything is deducted – e.g. before expenses and income tax.

 Your NET income is the amount you actually receive after all these deductions.

-Some overseas publishers may deduct tax at source, according to their country’s tax rules.
+Some overseas publishers and distributors may deduct tax at source, according to their country’s tax rules.
 The USA can do this, and you would only receive what’s left.
 But tax treaties have been put in place between many countries that exempt this charge, including the USA.
-However, you do need to apply for the relevant Tax ID to qualify for the exepmption.
+However, you do need to complete relevant paperwork to qualify for the exemption.